vatesfr/xen-orchestra/docs/docs/backup_howto.md

 - Must keep the chain short ( < 10): Not intended as an archival method

 **First steps:**
-1. Configure target host or pool
+1. Configure target storage inside the same pool or another pool
 2. Ensure compatible storage and network settings

 ---

 ### Full replication
 **Pros:**
-- Creates a complete VM copy on another host/pool
+- Creates a complete VM copy on another storage (same pool or another pool)
 - Ideal for disaster recovery

 **Cons:**